Inflation fears stalk stocks

-London's FTSE 100 (.FTSE) led the way, buoyed by data showing Britain's pandemic-battered economy grew more strongly than expected in March. read more
+London’s FTSE 100 led the way, buoyed by data showing Britain’s pandemic-battered economy grew more strongly than expected in March.

 Investor focus was locked on the U.S. consumer price index report to be released by the U.S. Labor Department at 1230 GMT, with analysts expecting a 3.6% lift in year-on-year prices, boosted by last April’s low base.